coryan/coryan.github.io/_posts/2017-01-04-on-benchmarking-part-1.md

 A reader that disagrees is welcome to reproduce the experiment, or design a better one and show that the analysis was incorrect.

-This is the how the scientific process (and good engineering) works.
+This is how good engineering (and the scientific process) works.
 We disclose our work, we are rigorous in our descriptions, future engineers improve on that work to produce even better systems.
 There is no shame in making assumptions to allow the work to be completed,